Renters' Rights Act 2025, Phase 1 commencement

 How to sell a rental property in England after Section 21's abolition.
 Ground 1A, timing, what the buyer's solicitor will want to see, and when 'with tenants in situ' is actually the better route.

-9 min readUpdated 18 April 2026Ground 1ASaleTenants in situSection 8
+9 min readUpdated 18 April 2026Last reviewed: 17 May 2026Ground 1ASaleTenants in situSection 8

 Selling a tenanted property in England is now a legal process, not a commercial one.
-With Section 21 abolished, vacant possession requires Ground 1A — a sale intention.
+With Section 21 abolished, vacant possession requires Ground 1A, a sale intention.
 Ground 1A is a mandatory ground, but it has teeth: four months' notice, a minimum 12-month tenancy, and a 12-month re-let ban if you change your mind after serving.
 Plan the sale around the ground, or sell with tenants in situ.

 Two routes, very different timelines